 Copernicus Publications itself aims to follow the Code of Conduct for Journal Publishers of COPE by

 In addition to the above-mentioned points, authors should be aware in particular about the following:

 In order to avoid ethical violations, all journals published by Copernicus Publications are committed to only publishing original material that was not published before, except in the form of an abstract or proceedings-type publication (including electronic preprints and discussion papers), or that is considered for publication elsewhere.
 Authors have to agree on that in a consent form.
 Furthermore, redundant publications ("salami tactic" of publishing small parts of the same research in several papers) should be avoided.
-Please also view the General Terms.
+Please also view the general terms.

 All authors listed on a presented scientific work must have contributed a significant part to it.
 Vice versa, all persons who contributed to the presented work need to be named in the list of authors.
 In addition, sources of financial support, if any, must be clearly disclosed.

 Plagiarism means the use of any material and ideas developed or created by another person without acknowledging the original source.
 To avoid any form of plagiarism, each manuscript newly submitted to the Copernicus Office Editor (our online editorial support system) will be checked regarding plagiarism using iThenticate.
-The decision on whether a manuscript should be rejected because of fraud or should proceed to the peer-review process belongs to the handling editor.
+The decision on whether a manuscript should be rejected because of fraud or should proceed to the peer-review process rests with the handling editor.
 The similarity reports are also made available to referees.

-The Copernicus Office Editor automatically informs the handling editor and the Copernicus Publications Editorial Support if an author, whose former manuscript was rejected because of fraud, submits another manuscript to one of the journals published by Copernicus Publications.
-It is up to the respective handling editor to decide on whether the new manuscript should be considered for peer-review.
+The Copernicus Office Editor automatically informs the handling editor and the Copernicus Publications Editorial Support if an author whose former manuscript was rejected because of fraud submits another manuscript to one of the journals published by Copernicus Publications.
+It is up to the respective handling editor to decide on whether the new manuscript should be considered for peer review.